SternhoDTU/Solar/README.md

 # Solar
-depository for my work on the DTU solar car
+Depository for my work on the DTU solar car